wallaby-rails/wallaby-rails/docs/authorizer.md

 If `ProductAuthorizer` is taken, it is still possible to use another name (e.g. `Admin::ProductAuthorizer`).
 However, the attribute `model_class` must be specified.
 See [`model_class`](#model_class) for examples.

-## base_class!
+## .base_class!

 All authorizers will be preloaded and processed by Wallaby in order to build up the mapping between authorizers and models.
-If the authorizer is considered not to be proceesed, it can be flagged by using `base_class!`:
+If the authorizer is considered not to be processed, it can be flagged by using `base_class!`:

 ```ruby
 # app/authorizers/admin/special_authorizer.rb